 This paper implies that the far right achieved significant but not dominant role in the Ukrainian politics during and since the "Euromaidan."
 However, far right organizations and their armed units had a key role in major cases of political violence during and after the "Euromaidan," and they attained an ability to overthrow by force the government of the one of the largest European countries.
 These findings indicate that as a result of the far right involvement in the violent overthrow of the Yanukovych government by means of the Maidan massacre the far right organizations achieved their strongest influence in Ukraine since its independence in 1991.
-Their key role in the escalation of the conflict during and after the "Euromaidan" contributed to a de facto break-up of Ukraine.
 Because of their involvement in the government overthrow, the war in Donbas, integration in the government and the law enforcement, and ability to overthrow the government, the influence of the far right organizations in Ukraine became greater compared to other countries in Europe and at least large countries in the world since 2014.
 This also applies to European countries in which the far right parties had higher electoral support than their counterparts in Ukraine, but remained in the opposition.